Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Rockefeller had mastered the disarming, twinkling smile that only men in the glow of healthy advancing age had access to.
 "Of course!
 We can’t have a caveman slurping bisque with the Governor-General, you know.
 You look very dapper!"

 Well, *that* was a new one.
-Julian cleared his throat. "...I should point out, I’ve never been to a formal dinner, uh… ever."
+Julian cleared his throat. "...I should point out, I’ve never been to a formal dinner, uh... ever."

 "That’s why you’re going to receive some etiquette lessons."